 To add to the problem, the farmer has used huge 1,000L tanks for borehole water (often not as clean as mains) and placed them in bright sunshine.
 These rapidly build biofilm and heat up.
 Not only do birds not like to drink hot water, but the consequent bacterial load can make them more prone to diseases.
 I advise moving the tank into shade, proper disinfection and then chlorination to keep the water fresh and clean, in addition to placing more drinkers and feeders in better positions.
 A lot of sick birds could be seen so I also added a water-soluble aniseed to the medication.

 Back at the practice, in between clients, I process the swabs, do other laboratory work and catch up on phone inquiries.
 I encourage all the keepers, especially the young ones who are still learning, to call at any time if they need to know something, or even just for a chat about how things are going.
 We forget many work in isolation and the vet can be a useful point of contact and reassurance.

 Well into the evening I head home and on the way drop in to a young keeper rearing for the first time, to see how he is getting on.

 Some of Mark's top tips:

-- Adapt your pen environment to eliminate stress for young poults by adding a good range of cover so they feel safe.
+- Adapt your environment to eliminate stress for young poults by adding a good range of cover so they feel safe.

 - Site feed and water stations where birds can nip out to them, feel safe to do so, and to make sure they have enough so that competition for resources does not occur.

 - If you can, use fresh mains water to supply drinkers rather than borehole water which may not be as clean.
-If you must use water tanks, make sure they are sited in the shade and use proper disinfection and sanitisers.
+If you must use water tanks, make sure they are sited in the shade and use proper disinfection and then chlorination.
 Hot water encourages bacteria growth and birds don’t like drinking it.